quaderno/quaderno-ruby/README.md

 ```

+All those exceptions inherit from `Quaderno::Exceptions::BaseException`.

 ## More information

 Remember this is only a ruby wrapper for the original API.
-If you want more information about the API itself, head to the original [API documentation](https://github.com/quaderno/quaderno-api).
+If you want more information about the API itself, head to the original [API documentation](https://quaderno.io/docs/api/).

 ## License
 (The MIT License)